-Can I get married in the churches of the Team Parish of Oldham?
+Can I get married in the Churches of the Parishes of Waterhead and Clarksfield?

 At the moment, English Law says that just about anyone is entitled to be married in a Church of England church wherever you live.
 But there are very strict rules concerning which church.

-If it is not possible for your proposed marriage to take place in one of the churches in our Team, we are happy to discuss other alternatives with you, such as a Service of Prayer and Dedication after a civil ceremony that has taken place in, for example, a local Hotel.
+If it is not possible for your proposed marriage to take place in one of our Churches, we are happy to discuss other alternatives with you, such as a Service of Prayer and Dedication after a civil ceremony that has taken place in, for example, a local Hotel.

 How do I book the Church?